dotnet/docs-aspire/docs/deployment/azure/includes/aca-deployment-azd.md

 ms.topic: include
 ---

-## Deploy .NET Aspire apps with AZD
+## Deploy .NET Aspire apps with `azd`

 With .NET Aspire and Azure Container Apps (ACA), you have a great hosting scenario for building out your cloud-native apps with .NET.
-We built some great new features into the Azure Developer CLI (AZD) specific for making .NET Aspire development and deployment to Azure a friction-free experience.
+We built some great new features into the Azure Developer CLI (`azd`) specific for making .NET Aspire development and deployment to Azure a friction-free experience.
 You can still use the Azure CLI and/or Bicep options when you need a granular level of control over your deployments.
 But for new projects, you won't find an easier path to success for getting a new microservice topology deployed into the cloud.

 [!INCLUDE [file-new-aspire](../../../includes/file-new-aspire.md)]

 ## Install the Azure Developer CLI

-The process for installing AZD varies based on your operating system, but it is widely available via `winget`, `brew`, `apt`, or directly via `curl`.
-To install AZD, see [Install Azure Developer CLI](/azure/developer/azure-developer-cli/install-azd).
+The process for installing `azd` varies based on your operating system, but it is widely available via `winget`, `brew`, `apt`, or directly via `curl`.
+To install `azd`, see [Install Azure Developer CLI](/azure/developer/azure-developer-cli/install-azd).

 [!INCLUDE [init workflow](init-workflow.md)]

 ## Deploy the app

-Once AZD is initialized, the provisioning and deployment process can be executed as a single command, [azd up](/azure/developer/azure-developer-cli/reference#azd-up).
+Once `azd` is initialized, the provisioning and deployment process can be executed as a single command, [azd up](/azure/developer/azure-developer-cli/reference#azd-up).

 [!INCLUDE [azd-up-output](azd-up-output.md)]